menu

 Tuppers Plains is very much a car-oriented town.
 This is because the population of Tuppers Plains isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-As is often the case in a small town, Tuppers Plains doesn't have a public transportation system that people use for their commute.
+Tuppers Plains is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics